 Project Cars or Member’s Cars sub forum for the build threads so readers can follow the creation or re-creation of a high performance Caddy.
 Whether it is a CTS-V, a 1970 Eldorado, a Northstar powered Eldo, etc. , an organized way of finding and enjoying and learning from others who have the need to modify their rides for performance or racing.

 Looking for a reliable and trustworthy auto repair shop?
 Look no further!
 B & B Automotive LLC offers all-inclusive service across most major brands and half off Dealer prices.
-Featuring CCC Head Studs for Cadillac Repairs.
+Featuring Head Studs for Cadillac Repairs.

 So... put some new pictures up at http://s1152.photobucket.com/user/cadillac_northstar/library/?sort=3&page=1

 we found that this gasket is als leaking, its part of the steering system, but does anybody know how this thingemejigger is called? it made the steering fluid leak away and it's deteriorated, but I have no clue how to search for it, the rest of the stearing systems seems to be perfectly fine!